 - Help them decide what to buy

-You can and should break it down into more stages.
+This is a simplified example, you can and should break it down into more stages.
 It will help you better understand and people at different stages of the buying journey.
 If you haven't done this before then start simple and build up to that.

 A simplified example of a marketing budget